encode/httpx/docs/compatibility.md

 # Requests Compatibility Guide

-HTTPX aims to be compatible with the `requests` API wherever possible.
+HTTPX aims to be compatible with the `requests` API where we feel it makes sense.

 This documentation outlines places where the API differs...